rniemeyer/knockout-amd-helpers/README.md

 The `module` binding supports binding against an observable or passing an observable for the `name`, `template`. and `data` options.
 The content will be appropriately updated based on the new values.
 This allows you to dynamically bind an area to a module that is updated as the user interacts with your site.

+###$module context variable

+The `module` binding adds a `$module` context variable that can be bound against.
+This can be useful when you want to bind against the equivalent of `$root` for just your module.
+When modules are nested inside other modules, `$module` will always refer to the root of the current module.

 ###module binding options

 ####name